When is it Too Late to Stop Foreclosure

 2. Seeking Foreclosure Assistance

 Numerous state, federal, and non-profit programs offer foreclosure assistance to distressed homeowners.
-For example, the CARES Act in the U.S. provided relief for homeowners with federally backed-mortgages during the pandemic.
+For example, the CARES Act in the U.S. provided relief for homeowners with federally backed mortgages during the pandemic.

 To access these foreclosure assistance programs, homeowners should verify if their mortgage is federally backed using online tools, direct inquiries to mortgage servicers, or the Mortgage Electronic Registration System.